Colin Kaepernick Starts Legal Defense Fund for Minneapolis 'Freedom Fighters'

 Now-fired arresting officer Derek Chauvin and three fellow former police officers were fired from the Minneapolis Police Department following Floyd's death while in custody.
 Chauvin was later arrested on Friday and was charged with third-degree murder and manslaughter.
 The other three former officers have not been arrested.

 The initial legal inaction over the incident prompted protests in Minneapolis, which led to some looting.
 However, the situation escalated when the 3rd Precinct Police Station was set on fire.
-Several buildings have been set on fire in the time since, and the military has been put on standby.0comments
+Several buildings have been engulfed in flames in the time since, and the military has been put on standby.0comments

 "Our Minneapolis residents are scared and rightfully so.
 We've seen longterm institutional businesses overridden.
 We've seen community institutions set on fire.
 And I want to be very, very clear.
 The people that are doing this are not Minneapolis residents," Frey said during a news briefing on Saturday.